mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | 0xF000 - 0xFFFF | Reserved for Private Use                            | - | RFC 9420 |
 {: title="MLS Extension Types Registry" }

-All of these ciphersuites use HMAC {{!RFC2104}} as their MAC function, with different hashes per ciphersuite.
-The mapping of ciphersuites to HPKE primitives {{RFC9180}}, HMAC hash functions, and TLS signature schemes
+All of the non-GREASE cipher suites use HMAC {{!RFC2104}} as their MAC function, with different hashes per cipher suite.
+The mapping of cipher suites to HPKE primitives {{RFC9180}}, HMAC hash functions, and TLS signature schemes
 {{RFC8446}} is as follows: